cs4372/ios-study-guide/interview-prep/interview-questions.md

 var students:Students = []
 ```

+#### What's lazy var?
+- A property that is computed only when it is first accessed.
+It allows you to defer the initialization of a property until it's actually needed, which can be useful for improving performance and memory usage.
+- Use lazy var when you have properties that might not always be used and their computation is expensive.

 ## iOS
 #### AppDelegate vs SceneDelegate
 - Both classes manage the lifecycle and behavior of the app.